Natalya Vasilyeva-Kachatkova

-Natalya Vasilyeva-Kachatkova (b.
-24 June 1948, Moscow) is a Belarusian actress.
+Natalya Vasilyeva-Kachatkova (born 24 June 1948, Moscow) is a Belarusian actress.
 She was awarded Honored Artist of Belarus in 1990.

 Biography

 Vasilyeva-Kachatkova is a daughter of the prominent actors Matrona Kuzmenka and Rygor Kachatkov.
-In 1971, she graduated from the Belarusian State Academy of Arts as a drama and film actress and started her career in the Yanka Kupala National Academic Theater.
+In 1971, she graduated from the Belarusian State Academy of Arts as a drama and film actress and started her career in the Yanka Kupala National Academic Theatre.